top of page

 What started out as an accident, turned out to be a fun experiment: the year I only read books written by women.

 "Memoir" Monday!
-A review of Unbroken
+A review of Unbroken by Laura Hillenbrand

 A World War II Story of Survival, Resilience, and Redemption, by Laura Hillenbrand.
 5/5 stars.